Skip navigation

 If you have hemorrhoids that bleed or are having your menstrual period, tell your provider before your test.

 Your provider may request that you collect all your urine during a 24-hour period.
 That's because the amount of amylase in urine can vary throughout the day.
-So, collecting several samples in a day may give a more accurate picture of your amylase levels.
-For this test, you will be given a container and specific instructions on how to collect your sample at home.
+Collecting urine from an entire day can provide more accurate information about your amylase levels.
+For a 24-hour urine test, you will be given a container and specific instructions on how to collect your sample at home.
 Be sure to follow all instructions carefully.

 In certain cases, your provider may order a test for amylase in peritoneal fluid.
-This is fluid between the layers of the tissue that line the inside of your abdomen (belly) and cover most of your organs.
+This fluid is found between the layers of tissue that line the inside of your abdomen (belly) and cover most of your organs.
 To get a sample, a health care professional will numb your skin and use a needle and tubing to draw some fluid into a container.

 Will I need to do anything to prepare for the test?